+Where are they located?
 Wallo is a province in northeastern Ethiopia.
 This is probably the homeland of the Wallo Oromos.

+What are their lives like?
 Most Wallo Oromo people are subsistence farmers who use farming tools that have long since been abandoned by farmers in the developed world.
 A small number of them live in urban centers.

+What are their beliefs?
 Though some Oromo subgroups are Christian, others, like the Wallos, are not.
 All Oromo people, be they Christian or Muslim, adhere to traditional religious practices.
 When faced with a serious need or crisis, the Wallo Oromo people will look to traditional religion rather than Islam for help.

+What are their needs?
 Agricultural experts who are familiar with farming in developing countries can help the Wallo Oromo people gain a better harvest.
 They can help the Wallo Oromo people to develop irrigation systems and introduce Green Revolution technology.

 Prayer Points Pray for believers who know how to help increase crop yields will go as Christ's ambassadors to the Wallo Oromo people.